darkninja1/darkninja1/README.md

 > Developer and Programming Enthusiast

 ## Latest Projects
-- Aracari (News Site) | A news website with unique user and content verification as well as games and more. | In Development
+- Aracari (News Site) | A news website with unique user and content verification as well as games and more. | In Development (Currently making: fine tuning the algorithms)

-- Kosmos (World building tool) | Great map and story creator for games like D&D | In Development
+- Aracari (Games) | Free Multiplayer casino and puzzle style games connected to the news site kind of like the nytimes games etc. | In Development (Currently making: Hearts, and an Aracari orginial game)

 - [Eagle Project (Orienteering Website)](https://dahonzak.github.io/EagleProject/) | A piece of my 2024 Eagle Project | Scouts